Why Would My Dog Be Kicked Out of Daycare?

 It’s easiest to compare a dog’s social preference to that of a human’s.
 Some folks thrive in enormous crowds like music festivals or night clubs, while others would rather curl up in the corner of a low-key cafe, or stay in and watch Netflix.
 Our dogs have unique preferences about when, how, and in what context they socialize with others, too.
 Doggy daycare is most like a music festival; A relatively fast-paced, highly-stimulating environment with a lot of opportunities for socialization.
 So, just like a big crowd can be overwhelming for a particularly introverted person, daycare can be overwhelming for dogs who prefer to be alone, or only hang out with a few close friends.

-At Canine to Five, we put a big emphasis on training our staff to read canine body language and behavior in order to understand what our doggy friends are trying to communicate.
+At Canine To Five, we put a big emphasis on training our staff to read canine body language and behavior in order to understand what our doggy friends are trying to communicate.
 Our staff assesses each dog’s needs and preferences based on what they tell us, rather than what we think they should want.
-We are flexible, and we understand that daycare can’t be a one-size-fits-all experience for every dog in our care, that’s why our dog daycare facilities in Detroit and Ferndale have many different playgroups that suit different social needs.
+We are flexible, and we understand that daycare can’t be a one-size-fits-all experience for every dog in our care, that’s why our dog daycare facilities in Detroit, Ferndale, and Commerce Township have many different playgroups that suit different social needs.

-- The Puppy Program caters to our youngest pack members who are still learning to socialize
+- Puppy Preschool caters to our youngest pack members who are still learning to socialize

 - Playrooms 1 & 2 are dedicated to dogs who love the fast paced social experience